allisonrenie/cs_83_2023/readme.md

 Clone this repo to where ever you want.
 Choose someplace that is easy to access.

 ### 3. Compile Dependencies
-Inside dynamics/car_demo/cargo.toml there are a few dependencies that need to be compiled in order for the project to work such as the Bevy game engine.
+Inside driving_sim/cargo.toml there are a few dependencies that need to be compiled in order for the project to work such as the Bevy game engine.
-To compile these dependences, navagate to dynamics/car_demo and run the following:
+To compile these dependences, navagate to driving_sim and run the following:
 ```
 cargo run --release
 ```